India Post: India Post GDS Jobs: Government jobs to get 10th pass in postal department, get this salary, see details

 Selection process

 Candidates will be selected for India Post Jobs from the merit list prepared on the basis of applications submitted online.
-Note, no separate weight will be given for higher educated applicants.
+Remember, no separate weight will be given for higher educated applicants.

 Also read:Bank Jobs 2021: Job Opportunity in Bank, PO is Vacant, Apply Soon